SnickersVsMars/webapp-ws20-projects/README.md

 Islam Hemida <br>
 Martin Guevara-Kunerth <br>

+## Run project

+Install latest version of Node.js for your OS.
+You can find more info on the official webpage: https://nodejs.org/

+After cloning the project on your local machine, open it and run `npm i` to install the required packages.

+Now you can start the server with `npm start`

+## Technology

+Our used technologies are:

+-   HTML
+-   CSS
+-   JS
+-   Bootstrap as an additional Framework
+-   NodeJS

 ## Task description

 This project is designed to let us practice our project management skills with scrum as well as our software development skills in a team. <br>